brandontrabucco/design-bench/README.md

-# Design Benchmarks for Model-Based Optimization
+# Benchmarks for Data-Driven Offline Model-Based Optimization

 This repository contains several design benchmarks for model-based optimization.
 Our hope is that a common interface and stable nomenclature will encourage future research and comparability in model-based design.